deepin-community/python3.11/Doc/library/sqlite3.rst

 .. function:: register_adapter(type, adapter, /)

-   Register an *adapter* callable to adapt the Python type *type* into an SQLite type.
+   Register an *adapter* :term:`callable` to adapt the Python type *type* into an SQLite type.
    The adapter is called with a Python object of type *type* as its sole argument, and must return a value of a
    :ref:`type that SQLite natively understands <sqlite3-types>`.

 .. function:: register_converter(typename, converter, /)

-   Register the *converter* callable to convert SQLite objects of type *typename* into a Python object of a specific type.
+   Register the *converter* :term:`callable` to convert SQLite objects of type *typename* into a Python object of a specific type.
    The converter is invoked for all SQLite values of type *typename*;
    it is passed a :class:`bytes` object and should return an object of the